 This week’s inspiration came from an old book called Search for the Best Chocolate Chip Cookies — 101 Best Chocolate Chip Cookies.
 I’ve had this book forever and have made several of its recipes, but I somehow missed the Brownie Chip Meringues.
 With two egg whites hanging out in the refrigerator they seemed like the perfect cookies, and they were!
 They are very rich, fudge-like, kind of pretty in my opinion, and as a bonus they are naturally gluten-free.

 Brownie Chip Meringues vs. Pecan Chewies

 These are similar to Pecan Chewies, but different in that they are made with melted chocolate chips instead of cocoa powder and call for walnuts rather than pecans.
 The melted chocolate gives the batter a little more stability so in some ways it’s easier to deal with.

 The original recipe in 101 Best Chocolate Chip Cookies is supposed to make 6 dozen/72 cookies, and I suppose if you carefully spoon out scant tablespoons you’ll get around that number.
 I halved the recipe and got about 18 rather than 36, so obviously I was overly generous with the scoops!
 However, I’d definitely make them the same size in the future.

-I also found there was a big different in texture depending on how much egg white I used.
+I also found there was a big difference in texture depending on how much egg white I used.
 The first time I used 80 grams and the cookies were glossier, while the second time I used slightly smaller egg whites and the cookies had a rougher finish.
 Still good, though!
 If you have a scale, you may want to weigh out your egg whites and use 80 grams.